roks0n/nginx-referrer-spam-block/README.md

 ```

 ## Contribution
 Anyone is more than welcome to add new referrer spam websites to this list.
-The only thing I'd like you to do when making a PR is to not make this code any more wider, keep it within the current width if you add any more domains.

 Thank you! :)